Erika Jayne Presents: The Pretty Mess Tour

-Erika Jayne Presents: The Pretty Mess Tour is the first headlining concert tour by American singer and songwriter Erika Jayne, consisting of 13 shows in the United States.
+Erika Jayne Presents: The Pretty Mess Tour was the first headlining concert tour by American singer and songwriter Erika Jayne, consisting of 13 shows in the United States.
 The tour began on September 28, 2018 and ended on December 21, 2018, with a time-out for the month of November.

 The tour, divided in three segments, opens with her single "Xxpensive".
 The second segment displays upbeat dance numbers and ends with a performance inspired by the very beginning of Erika Jayne.
 The third section features an over-the-top theme with sparkly outfits.

 Background

 Jayne announced her debut concert tour in early August 2018.
 It consisted of 13 shows solely in the United States.
 The concert tour begins on September 28 and ended on December 21, 2018.
 It was reported on September 13, 2018, that her concert at Lincoln Hall in Chicago was sold out.
 Jayne and Fullscreen Live announced eight additional dates to the tour schedule on September 24, 2018.
 She said the shows will be “fantasy, love, escape, glitz, glamour and fun.”

 Greg Willis of Out wrote "if her set on this new tour is anything like her headlining set at LA Pride in 2017 (where along with her own hits, she performed a cover of 90s dance classic “This Is Your Night” by Amber), then we are definitely in for a treat."
 Jayne's longtime collaborator, Mikey Minden, served as creative director of the tour.
 People magazine published exclusive sketches of Jayne's tour costumes on September 28, 2018.
 "Creating these costumes from scratch was a dream come true.
 These looks describe different aspects of my personality and capture the essence of the show," Jayne told People.

 Speaking on the tour, Jayne stated: "I'm so excited to get back on the stage this fall for The Pretty Mess Tour!
 The best part of it all is finally getting to meet so many fans across the county.
 Get ready, my pretties!"